COVID19Upcome/Europe/Readme.md

 - if the risk is bigger than 0.5 ( *r > 0.5*) the point is red.

 This last value matches the notion that the likelihood of an escalation in a particular region is bigger than 1 if more than half of the 50 trials are one.

+## Warnings
+The results of this examination represent an attempt to find underlying variables that drive the spatial and temporal SARS-Cov-2 activity.
+The model used is still at an elementary stage, where no data conditioning is made (it is also a remarkable aspect).

+The temporal pattern of the predictions is accurate and follow quite well the general activity of the virus.
+It is clear the synchronicity between the prediction and the viral activity.

+The geographical pattern is less precise and can be seen as the combination of factors that are not modelled in this attempt.
+Such factors are

+1. Environmental background conditions.
+As an example, it is apparent that  Puglia (a south-east Italian region) has a singular combination of climatic factors that deviate from the rest of the country.
+2. Population variables.
+The model does not use any variable directly connected to the population.
+As a consequence, it is possible to find a "red" area in a location that is not populated.
+3. Social variables.
+Behavioural differences in different areas could explain differences in the infection incidence.